Configure forms for attribute editing

 Form changes that are saved to the map override form changes that are saved to the layer.

-To save changes to the layer, you must own it, be a default administrator for your organization, or have the following privileges:
+To save changes to the layer, you must own it, be a member of the default administrator role, or be a member of a custom role that has the following privileges: